cornishcoder1/The-Green-Lorry/README.md

 ## Unfixed

 - If the 'Generate Quote' button is clicked multiple times without refreshing the DOM, the van in the footer remains in it's final position at the right-hand side of the window.
 With better knowledge I would have liked to have been able to reset the van to it's original position and re-run the animation each time the 'Generate Quote' button is clicked.
+- When viewing the page on mobile, the down arrows disappear from the select elements.

 ------